lter/Deims7-8-Migration/documentation/parseVariables/README.md

     1. In the webroot of your D8 website run `drush migrate:import deims_csv_variables`
     1. Make sure everything looks as expected.
 Variables have two dependencies, units and code/definitions.

-1. __Determine the sequence in which varialbes should appear in each data source__ This is done on the variables export file, but is needed for the data source migration.
+1. __Determine the sequence in which variables should appear in each data source__ This is done on the variables export file, but is needed for the data source migration.
+Use R script []()